sfxworks/kubernetes-on-openstack/README.md

 # kubernetes on openstack

-Openstack image that is kubeam ready for user-data.
+Openstack image that is kubeadm ready for user-data.

 Take advantage of Glance to build images to launch kubernetes quicky!